tdongsi/python/docs/source/_posts/EffectivePython/2018-12-16-effective-python-part-6.markdown

 The Python debugger `pdb` is very similar to C debugger in Linux.
 However, you are probably better off with debugger in proper IDEs such as PyCharm with better visualization.

+### Iten 31: Profile before optimizing

+CPU profiling in Python.

+### Item 32: Use tracemalloc to undertand memory usage and leaks

+Memory profiling in Python.